Disaster SNAP Benefits

 Replacement SNAP Benefits

-DTA can also give help you replace food lost due to a fire, flood or power outage - food that you bought with your SNAP benefits.
+DTA can also give help you replace food you purchased with your SNAP benefits that you lost or had to toss due to a "household misfortune" event.
+This includes a fire, flood, power outage, equipment failure or utility shut off.
 If your food was destroyed or became unsafe to eat because of lack of refrigeration you can ask for replacement SNAP benefits.
 If the loss is due to a power outage, the outage must have lasted for 4 hours or more.
 You may get up to the amount of one month’s SNAP benefits.
-106 C.M.R. §364.900(C).
+106 C.M.R. § 364.900(C)

 You need to report the loss of food to DTA within 10 days of when the food was destroyed or you threw it out.
-You can do this verbally or in writing.
-Within the next 10 days, you also need to sign a sworn statement about the destruction of the food purchased with SNAP.
-See DTA “Request for Replacement SNAP Benefits Due to Household Disaster or Misfortune” form in Appendix C.
+Within the following 10 days, (if you did not already provide DTA with this information), you need to tell DTA the date of the misfortune event, the date you lost or tossed your food and the dollar value of the food list that you purchased with SNAP.

-DTA may get information on the outage through the Massachusetts Emergency Management Agency (MEMA) or may make a “collateral contact” to verify the power loss or misfortune that caused the loss of food.
-For example, DTA may contact the Red Cross, fire department, power company, or landlord.
-DTA is responsible for helping verifying your report.
+In situations of widespread power outages, DTA may get information on the outage through the Massachusetts Emergency Management Agency (MEMA), local media, the Red Cross or by contacting the area utility companies or municipalities to verify the power loss or disaster.
+DTA is responsible for helping to verify your report.

-- MLRI’s “Know Your Rights” flier on SNAP & Household Misfortune: Masslegalservices.org/SNAP-Replacement-Benefits-Household-Misfortune
+- MLRI's "Know Your Rights" flier on SNAP & Household Misfortune. go to Masslegalservices.org/SNAP-Replacement-Benefits-Household-Misfortune

-- The Food Research Action Center (FRAC) publishes An Advocate’s Guide to the Disaster Food Stamp Program, available at: Frac.org/wp-content/uploads/d-snap-advocates-guide-1.pdf
+- The Food Research Action Center (FRAC) has An Advocate’s Guide to the Disaster Food Stamp Program (2018) that has helpful background on D-SNAP.

 - USDA Disaster SNAP guidance for states: USDA Disaster Assistance, guidance to states: Fns.usda.gov/disasters/response/D-SNAP_Handbook/guide.htm.